behzadm18/learning-app-ecommerce/README.md

 2. Configure httpd

-Change `DirectoryIndex index.html` to `DirectoryIndex index.php` to make the php page the default page
+Change `DirectoryIndex index.html` to `DirectoryIndex index.php` to make the php page the default page.
+The reason is that in this specific webapp we are deploying we used index.php

 ```
 sudo vi /etc/httpd/conf/httpd.conf